 At the same time, Summer of 85 is also a wise, heart-wrenching story that looks at the unexpected moments that make life worth living, as well as the excruciatingly painful experiences that shape us into adults.
 Whether you’re a fan of François Ozon’s or of Chambers’ novel, you’ll be mesmerized by Summer of 85, and you’ll find yourself thinking about it a long time after the credits roll.

-Summer of 85 premiered at the Toronto International Film Festival on September 13, 2020.
-The film was released in UK Cinemas & On Curzon Home Cinema on October 23, 2020, and in US theaters on June 18, 2021.
+Summer of 85 premiered at the Toronto International Film Festival on September 13, 2020 and is now available to watch on digital and on demand.